drbfraser/HHA-CommunityBasedRehabilitation/docs/CONTRIBUTION.md

 That's it!
 The frontend is now running on http://localhost:3000 and the backend is running on http://localhost:8000.
 Both the frontend and the backend should support hot reloading.

+You can also access auto-generating Swagger API documentation at http://localhost:8000/docs

 # How to Contribute